-''' class Experiment parameters: Configures the experiment parameters def init(self): self.num wfms = 1 # Number of waveforms to be loaded to the AWG RAM self.T2 flag = 0 # User can choose to run a T1 or T2 experiment self.initial tau = 10 # x10[ns] # The initial time delay between the control and readout pulse, in ns self.tau step = 50 # x10[ns] # Time that is incrementally added to delay between the control and readout pulse, in ns self.ro delay = 10 # [ns] # Delay in ns that is applied after the last control pulse, but before the readout pulse self.step delay = 0 \# x10[ns] \# Time to wait between each experiment step self.loop delay = 100 # x10[ns] # Time to wait between each experiment loop self.initial acq delay = 230 # x10[ns] # Delay before starting to capture waveforms with digitizer self.acquisition window = 1000 # [ns] time window to be acquired by DAQ channel each time a DAQ trigger is sent out self.carrier frequency = 100e6 # [Hz] frequency of the IF carrier modulating the I- Q pulses at the AWG output self.initial pulse length = 30 # x10[ns] # Initial readout pulse length self.delta length = 0 # x10[ns] # Duration increment of the readout pulse length at each step self.num steps = 3 # Number of iterations to increase tau by tau step self.num loops = 2 # Number of experiments to execute '''
+''' """Defines the experiment parameters self.num wfms = 1 # Number of waveforms to be loaded to the AWG RAM self.T2 flag = 0 # User can choose to run a T1 or T2 experiment self.initial tau = 10 \# x10[ns] \# The initial time delay between the control and readout pulse, in ns self.tau step = 20 \# x10[ns] \# Time that is incrementally added to delay between the control and readout pulse, in ns self.ro delay = 150 # [ns] # Delay in ns that is applied after the last control pulse, but before the readout pulse self.step delay = 0 # x10[ns] # Time to wait between each experiment step self.loop delay = 0 # x10[ns] # Time to wait between each experiment loop self.initial acq delay = 250 # x10[ns] # Delay before starting to capture waveforms with self.acquisition_window = 2000 # [ns] time window to be acquired by DAQ channel each time a DAQ trigger is sent out self.carrier frequency = 100e6 # [Hz] frequency of the IF carrier modulating the I-Q pulses at the AWG output self.initial pulse length = 30 # x10[ns] # Initial readout pulse length self.delta length = 20 # x10[ns] # Duration increment of the readout pulse length at each self.num steps = 5 # Number of iterations to increase tau by tau step self.num loops = 2 # Number of experiments to execute '''

 The experiment repeats for a number of iteration steps.
-At each step parameters such as the delay tau between the saturation pulse and the readout pulse can be incremented by an incremental quantity defined as an experiment step (tau_step Python code Variable listed above).
+At each step, parameters such as the delay tau between the saturation pulse and the readout pulse can be incremented by an incremental quantity defined as an experiment step (tau_step Python code Variable listed above).
 Each step iteration is repeated after a step delay that can be defined by the user to make sure the DUT responses at each experiment steps are uncorrelated.
 The oscilloscope measurement below displays how the tau delay increments over two experiment steps.

 The experiment is then repeated for a number of experiment loops.
-Each experiment loop can start after a userdefined loop delay to allow the DUT to return into its equilibrium state before the next series of experiment steps can be performed.
-By increasing the number of experiment loops the user can collect repeated DUT measurements that can allow to calculate a statistics on the experiment results.
+Each experiment loop can start after a user-defined loop delay to allow the DUT to return to its equilibrium state before the next series of experiment steps can be performed.
+By increasing the number of experiment loops, the user can collect repeated DUT measurements that can enable you to calculate statistics on the experiment results.
 Experiment step and loop iterations are depicted in the oscilloscope measurement below representing an example experiment execution with three steps (num_steps = 3) and two loops (num_loops = 2).